Oswego County continues to offer COVID-19 vaccine clinics

 Appointments are required at certain clinics and always preferred.
 Walk-ins are welcome at most clinics, but see below for specific information on each clinic.

-- Children ages five to 11 can receive a first or second dose of the Pfizer-BioNTech vaccine.
+Tuesday: 2 to 3:30 p.m. at the Nick Sterio Public Health Clinic, 70 Bunner St., Oswego.
+Children ages 5 to 11 can receive a first or second dose of the Pfizer-BioNTech vaccine.
 Appointments are required.

-- Children ages five to 11 can receive first or second doses of the Pfizer-BioNTech vaccine.
-Anyone aged 12 and older can receive a first, second or booster dose of the Pfizer-BioNTech vaccine.
+Wednesday: 3:30 to 5:30 p.m. at the H. Douglas Barclay Courthouse, 1 Broad St., Pulaski.
+Children ages 5 to 11 can receive first or second doses of the Pfizer-BioNTech vaccine.
+Anyone at least 12 years old can receive a first, second or booster dose of the Pfizer-BioNTech vaccine.
 Appointments are preferred but walk-ins are welcome.

-At-home test kits will be distributed to individuals who are vaccinated at upcoming clinics.
+At-home test kits will be distributed at upcoming clinics to people who are vaccinated.
 Test kits will be distributed while supplies last.

-Anyone wishing to make an appointment can also visit https://health.oswegocounty.com/information/2019_novel_coronavirus/covid-19_vaccine.php for direct access to a full listing of upcoming clinics.
+Anyone wishing to make an appointment can also visit wdt.me/oswegomarchclinics for direct access to a full listing of upcoming clinics.

-In accordance with state regulations, face masks are required at all health care settings regulated by the state Department of Health and other related agencies, which includes the Oswego County Health Department and any vaccination site.
+Free transportation is provided to residents to go to COVID-19 testing and vaccination sites.
+Call 315-598-1514 to schedule a ride in advance.
+Rides are available between 6 a.m. and 7 p.m.
+Monday through Friday.

 The Oswego County Office for the Aging can help people aged 60 and older who need help navigating the internet to make appointments.
 Call 315-349-3484.